RenaissanceMan06/Marital_Infidelity/index.md

 ![image](ml_results.png)

-I also performed a split validation to test its accuracy.
+I also performed a split validation to determine if the model's accuracy performed better than cross validation.
 It had an accuracy of `33.00 %`.
 Both recall and precision score were `33.00 %` respectively.

 # Attributes of Prediction Model